emiellemahieu/emiellemahieu.github.io/projects.md

 ## Portfolio drawdown optimization with generative machine learning: A signature approximation approach
 #### Working paper

-Work in progress - update and pdf will follow soon.</div>
+Work in progress - update and pdf will follow soon.